Inference with Mondrian Random Forests: Inference with Mondrian random forests

+Our approach to estimation and inference is as follows.
+Firstly, we precisely characterize the probability limit of the ``bias'' term \eqref{eq:bias_variance_bias}, and compute the second conditional moment of the ``variance'' term \eqref{eq:bias_variance_variance}.
+This allows us to understand the bias--variance trade-off, and to derive upper bounds on the rate of convergence for the Mondrian random forest point estimator.

-} Our approach to inference is summarized as follows.
-Firstly, we provide a central limit theorem (weak convergence to a Gaussian) for the first ``variance'' term in \eqref{eq:bias_variance}.
-Secondly, we precisely compute the probability limit of the second ``bias'' term.
-By ensuring that the standard deviation dominate the bias, we can conclude that a corresponding central limit theorem holds for the Mondrian random forest.
-With an appropriate estimator for the limiting variance, we establish procedures for valid and feasible statistical inference on the unknown regression function $\mu(x)$.
+Secondly, we provide a central limit theorem for the ``variance'' term \eqref{eq:bias_variance_variance}.
+By ensuring that the standard deviation dominates the conditional bias, we may conclude that a corresponding central limit theorem holds for the Mondrian random forest \eqref{eq:estimator}.
+With an appropriate estimator for the variance, we then establish procedures for valid and feasible statistical inference on the unknown regression function $\mu(x)$.

-We begin with the aforementioned central limit theorem, which forms the core of our methodology for performing statistical inference.
-Before stating our main result, we highlight some of the challenges involved.
-At first glance, the summands in the first term in \eqref{eq:bias_variance} seem to be independent over $1 \leq i \leq n$, conditional on the forest $\bT$, depending only on $X_i$ and $\varepsilon_i$.
-However, the $N_b(x)$ appearing in the denominator depends on all $X_i$ simultaneously, violating this independence assumption and rendering classical central limit theorems inapplicable.
-A natural preliminary attempt to resolve this issue is to observe that

-with high probability.
-One could attempt to use this by approximating the estimator with an average of i.i.d.\ random variables, or by employing a central limit theorem conditional on $\bX$ and $\bT$.
-However, such an approach fails because $\E \left[ \frac{1}{|T_b(x)|^2} \right] = \infty$; the possible existence of small cells causes the law of the inverse cell volume to have heavy tails.
-For similar reasons, attempts to directly establish a central limit theorem based on $2 + \delta$ moments, such as the Lyapunov central limit theorem, are ineffective.

-We circumvent these problems by directly analyzing $\frac{\I\{N_b(x) \geq 1\}}{N_b(x)}$.
-We establish concentration properties for this non-linear function of $X_i$ via the Efron--Stein inequality \citep[Section 3.1]{boucheron2016concentration} along with a sequence of somewhat delicate preliminary lemmas regarding inverse moments of truncated (conditional) binomial random variables.
-In particular, we show that $\E \left[ \frac{\I \{N_b(x) \geq 1\}}{N_b(x)} \right] \lesssim \frac{\lambda^d}{n}$ and $\E \left[ \frac{\I \{N_b(x) \geq 1\}}{N_b(x)^2} \right] \lesssim \frac{\lambda^{2d} \log n}{n^2}$.
-Asymptotic normality is then established using a central limit theorem for martingale difference sequences \citep[Theorem~3.2]{hall2014martingale} with respect to an appropriate filtration.
-Section~\ref{sec:overview_proofs} gives an overview our proof strategy in which we further discuss the underlying challenges, while \iftoggle{aos}{the supplementary material \citep{cattaneo2023mondriansupplement}}{Appendix~\ref{sec:proofs}} gives all the technical details.